Short Itinerary of DeoriaTal - Chandrashila Trek

 Why choose DeoriaTal - Chandrashila Trek?

-If you’re looking for a beautiful Himalayan trek that doesn’t need too much time or tough preparation, the DeoriaTal to Chandrashila trek is just right for you.
+If you’re looking for a beautiful Himalayan trek that doesn’t need too much time or tough preparation, the DeoriaTal – Chandrashila trek is just right for you.
 Set in the peaceful Garhwal region of Uttarakhand, this 4-day journey (2 day drive + 2 day hike) offers forest trails, high-altitude temples, and stunning mountain views—all in one trip.
 It’s a great choice for beginners and nature lovers alike.

 What makes this trek special is how easy and beginner-friendly it is.
 You don’t need to be super fit or experienced.
 The trails are clear, the altitude is moderate, and the both trek can be done in just 1+1 days.

-Whether you want to watch the sunrise from a mountain top, visit ancient temples, or simply enjoy the fresh mountain air and silence of the forest, the DeoriaTal–Chandrashila trek gives you an experience you won’t forget.
+Whether you want to watch the sunrise from a mountain top, visit ancient temples, or simply enjoy the fresh mountain air and silence of the forest, the DeoriaTal–Chandrashila Trek gives you an experience you won’t forget.

 Trek Highlights